yoga and physical activity

 Yoga is an ancient practice that has gained popularity in recent decades as an effective method for improving physical and mental health.

-With spring coming, if you are looking for a physical activity to get back in shape or to complement your current sports routine , yoga can be an excellent option.
+With spring just around the corner, if you're looking for a physical activity to get back in shape or to complement your current sports routine , yoga can be a great option.
 In this article, Yofe explores for you the different ways to incorporate yoga into your sports or fitness routine.

 Start with the basics

-If you're new to practicing yoga, it's important to start with the basics.
-If you think that yoga necessarily means putting one leg around your neck while balancing on one arm, rest assured, there is an easier way to get started!
+If you are new to yoga, it is important to start with the basics.
+If you think that yoga is necessarily putting a leg around your neck while balancing on one arm, rest assured, there are simpler ways to start!

-Learn about the different types of yoga and find a class for beginners.
-This will allow you to discover the basic postures and familiarize yourself with the different breathing techniques used in the practice of yoga.
+Learn about the different types of yoga and find a beginner's class.
+This will help you learn the basic postures and familiarize yourself with the different breathing techniques used in yoga practice.

-On the Yofe blog, you will find sheets which detail the different yoga
+On Yofe's blog, you will find fact sheets detailing the different yogas

 article on the different yogas